 The Company performs construction services in two business segments: Transmission and Distribution ("T&D"), and Commercial and Industrial ("C&I").
-T&D customers include electric utilities, cooperatives and municipalities nationwide.
+T&D customers include electric utilities, private developers, cooperatives, municipalities and other transmission owners nationwide.
 The Company provides a broad range of services, which includes design, engineering, procurement, construction, upgrade, maintenance and repair services with a particular focus on construction, maintenance and repair throughout the continental United States.
 The Company also provides C&I electrical contracting services to facility owners and general contractors in the western United States.